betascribbles/janitor/README.md

 ----
 See [Wiki page](https://github.com/betascribbles/janitor/wiki/How-to-Take-Care-of-Your-LinuxOS-with-janitor) for more info about janitor.

-Feel free to contribute in making the script better.
+Feel free to contribute in making this project better.